mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 DAMAGING SPACECRAFT Once the total amount of damage a weapon is causing has been calculated, applying the Effect of the attack roll to the damage rolled as normal, the Armor of the spacecraft is deducted.

-The remaining damage is the total that is removed from the spacecraft’s Hull.
+The remaining damage is the total that is removed from the spacecraft's Hull.
 Once a spacecraft has been reduced to zero Hull, it is wrecked and becomes totally inoperable and is beyond any economic repair
 (although see the guidelines for salvage on page 156).
 Those on board will find themselves without power or life support.

 CRITICAL HITS If an attack roll against a spacecraft has an Effect of 6 or higher and it causes damage (rather than just bouncing off armor), a critical hit has been scored – some vital system has been damaged by the attack, reducing the effectiveness of the spacecraft.

 If a critical hit has been inflicted upon a spacecraft, roll 2D and then consult the Critical Hits Location table.
 If a particular location does not apply to this spacecraft, roll again.

 The Severity of the critical hit is equal to the Effect of the attack roll minus 5.
 Consult the Critical Hit Effects table to determine the nature of the critical hit and how it affects the spacecraft.
-Any extra damage caused by the effects of critical hits ignores the spacecraft’s Armor.
+Any extra damage caused by the effects of critical hits ignores the spacecraft's Armor.

 If a spacecraft has already sustained a critical hit to a location that receives another, use the Severity of the new critical hit or the original plus one, whichever is higher and immediately apply any new effects.
 Once a location has reached Severity 6, it cannot suffer any more critical hits.
 Instead, the spacecraft will receive 6D extra damage every time the location suffers another critical hit.